boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 This section explains how to view the profile, edit the profile details, edit the profile settings, set user notification preferences, view my permissions, connect sites, connect accounts, and change the password for the user profile in Bold BI.

-> **NOTE:** User profile support is not available in Cloud Analytics Server and it is available in Bold BI Embedded Analytics.

 ## Profile details

 You can view the profile, edit the profile details, and change the password.